seanmcn/my-website/content/blog/2020/10/website-revitalised.md

 Once I was done with the MVP list, I started looking at deployment options.
 I wanted something I wouldn't need to spend much time configuring.
 [AWS Amplify](https://aws.amazon.com/amplify) fit that requirement.
 First, I moved my domain over to [Route53](https://aws.amazon.com/route53/).
 Then I pointed Amplify to [my Github repository](https://github.com/Seanmcn/my-website/), which automatically picked up the build command in my package.json.
 So simple!

 I'm pretty happy where I've got to at this point, any future development I want to do here is much more streamlined for me.
-More fun stuff to come I hope.
+More fun stuff to come I hope. :grinning: